Mary Jane Kelly: Other theories

 "I knew Mary Jane Kelly very well, as we were near neighbours.
 The last time I saw her was on Thursday night at about eight o'clock when I left her in her room with Joe Barnett, who had been living with her.
 About the last thing she said to me was, 'Whatever you do, don't you do wrong and turn out as I have.'
 She had often spoken to me in this way and warned me against going on the streets as she had done.
 She told me, too, that she was heartily sick of the life she was leading and wished she had money enough to go back to Ireland where her people lived.
 I don't believe she would have gone out as she did if she had not been obliged to do so to keep herself from starvation."

 — Lizzie Albrook.
 Friend and neighbour of Mary Jane Kelly, discussing Kelly's lifestyle and personality.
 10 November 1888.

-In 2005, author Tony Williams claimed that Mary Kelly had been found on the 1881 census return for Brymbo, near Wrexham, Wales.
-This claim was made on the basis that living next door to the Kelly family was a bachelor named Jonathan Davies, who could have been the "Davies" or "Davis" whom Joseph Barnett claimed had married Kelly when she was approximately 16.
+In 2005, author Tony Williams claimed that Kelly had been found on the 1881 census return for Brymbo, near Wrexham, Wales.
+This claim was made on the basis that living next door to the Kelly family was a bachelor named Jonathan Davies, who could have been the "Davies" or "Davis" whom Joseph Barnett claimed had married Kelly when she was approximately 16 years old.
 This claim is almost certainly wrong because if Kelly's husband was indeed killed two or three years later, this Jonathan Davies could not have been him, as the 1891 census return indicates this individual was still alive and residing in Brymbo.
 In any case, hardly any of the details given by Barnett matched those of the family residing in Brymbo in 1881.
 Brymbo is in Denbighshire, not Carmarthen or Caernarfon, and the father's name was Hubert Kelly, not John.
-Allegations that the diaries of Sir John Williams, on which Tony Williams based his research and whom he claims was the Ripper, were altered casts further doubt upon this author's theories.
+Allegations that the diaries of Sir John Williams, on which Williams based his research and whom he claims was the Ripper, were altered casts further doubt upon this author's theories.
 In 2015, author Wynne Weston-Davies advanced the theory that Kelly's real identity was his own great aunt Elizabeth Davies, born in 1857 as the daughter of a Welsh quarryman.